lekien-2803/DRT-tool/readme.md

         type: "parent",
         action: "joined_incorrectly",
         children: [
+          {
+            label: "SKU A Design",
+            value: "SKU {sku} is joined incorrectly by design",
+            needsSKUInput: true
+          },
+          {
+            label: "Both SKUs Design",
+            value: "Both SKUs are joined incorrectly by design" },
+          {
+            label: "SKU A Option",
+            value: "SKU {sku} is incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)",
+            needsSKUInput: true
+          },
+          {
-          { label: "SKU A Design", value: "SKU A is joined incorrectly by design" }, { label: "Both SKUs Design", value: "Both SKUs are joined incorrectly by design" }, { label: "SKU A Option", value: "SKU A is incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)" }, { label: "Both SKUs Option", value: "Both SKUs are incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)" }
+            label: "Both SKUs Option",
+            value: "Both SKUs are incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)" }
         ]
       }
     ];